PriyanshVaishnav21/symptom-sense-ai-hub/results/README.md

-here you will find some results that i have performed during deployment
+## Here are some results I obtained during the deployment process.